 Reading, Writing and Math Coach- Adult Basic Education Foundations Program

 Volunteers are requested in our Adult Basic Skills Foundation Program to assist students with developmental disabilities and/or traumatic brain injuries with their reading, writing (physical process) and math skills.
 Volunteers will work one-on-one with select students to help them master these skills.
 Volunteers need to possess patience, experience in tutoring in reading, writing and math skills for K-12, good sense of humor and the ability to draw on students strengths.
 Times: Once a week from 12-3 pm.
 Location: Hemlock building Main Campus.
 Open to students and community volunteers.

 Teach Life Skills to Developmentally Disabled Adults

-A volunteer is needed to teaching sewing skills to developmentally disabled adults through the Adult Basic Education Foundations Program of Department of Transitional Studies.
-The program features lessons in community living, consumer education, health, language, mathematics, social science, and vocational education.
-Emphasis is on helping each student become as independent as possible, primarily by improving academic, social, survival, and independent-living skills.
-Volunteer are needed to help students practice how to thread a needle and make a knot.
+Volunteers are needed in our Adult Basic Skills Foundation Program to assist students with developmental disabilities and/or traumatic brain injuries with learning sewing skills.
+Volunteers help students practice how to thread a needle and make a knot.
 They will also learn about what size needle and thread are appropriate for specific material and buttons.
 This task helps with planning, life skills, and eye-hand coordination.
 Times: One or two days a week on the following days and times.
 Monday, Tuesday, Wednesday from 10:30-11:45 am.
 Location: A-B Tech Main Campus.
 Open to students and community volunteers.

 Spread a Little Love with the Dog Therapy Program

 A-B Tech Community College recognizes the positive influence that therapy dogs can have on student and staff and are currently seeking registered dog therapy teams.
 Good therapy dogs are calm, able to handle sudden noises and many people and can be various breeds or sizes.
 Not to be confused with service dogs, therapy dogs help by simply visiting and spreading kindness and providing comfort.
 Teams are needed to have regular routes on campus, visiting public areas, and staff offices.
 Team also assist with special requests such as visiting classrooms before exams or special events on campus.
 A-B Tech requires that all volunteers complete an application, criminal background check, provide copies of their Therapy Dog Certification and attend an new volunteer orientation session prior to starting.
 Location: A-B Tech Main Campus.
 This opportunity is not open to student volunteers.

 Support Student Veterans through the Vet's Cafe

 A-B Tech recognizes that Student Veterans have unique challenges and greatly benefit from peer support and comradery as a result the Vet’s Café was created.
 The Café is a veteran’s only place where students can get a snack, do their homework, access computers or just hang out in a relaxed and supportive environment with other veterans.
 Volunteers are the heart of the Café ensuring it runs smoothly and snacks and coffee are always in abundance.
 They also create and maintain a welcoming and supportive environment by ensuring noise and language are at an acceptable level, and by providing a listening ear and sharing their lie experiences with students.
 Some Vet’s Café volunteer even provide tutoring assistance during their shifts at the Café.
 Skills: Volunteers that are Veterans are preferred.
 Volunteers need to be good listeners, patient and have knowledge of computers.
 Times: Volunteer shifts are available throughout the week starting in mid-August.
 (Mid-August - May).
 Location: A-B Tech Main Campus.
 This opportunity is not open to student volunteers.